 According to The Trend Spotter, neck tattoo pain rates 9 out of 10.
 Saved Tattoo rates neck tattoo pain 7 out of 10 for men, while for women, it's 6 out of 10.

 With proper preparation and aftercare, you can reduce the pain and enjoy your new body art.
-This comprehensive guide will cover the factors that influence neck tattoo pain, the most painful areas of the neck, and tips for minimizing pain during the tattoo process.
+This comprehensive guide will cover the factors that influence neck tattoo pain, the most painful tattoo spots, and tips for minimizing major neck pain during the tattoo process.

 Neck Tattoo Pain Level: Factors to Consider